 Director / Writer

-Traven Rice is a New York City-based filmmaker devoted to telling stories about the magical moments in our everyday lives.
-She is currently completing the pilot for DIVISION STREET, a web series focused on a withdrawn little girl sent to live with her cranky grandmother in the Lower East Side.
+Traven Rice is a New York City-based writer-director devoted to telling stories about the magical moments in our everyday lives.
+She recently completed the pilot for DIVISION STREET, a digital series focused on a withdrawn six-year-old girl sent to live with her cranky grandmother in a magical neighborhood in NYC.
+The pilot screened as an official selection at the Slamdance Film Festival, ITVFest and the HollyWeb Festival.
+It screened in competition at SeriesFest 2019 and will screen at Raindance in London this fall.

 A Q&A WITH FILMSHOP BREAKTHROUGH SERIES 2018 FEATURED ARTIST TRAVEN RICE...